FelippoDev/ImageViewer/README.md

 # ImageViewer
 Image app viewer created in Python using Tkinter

-Created using a GUI called tkinter
+Simple Image app viewer using tkinter.